 - Place all ingredients in a food processor and blend on high until smooth, scraping down the bowl as needed.
 This may take several minutes.

-- Taste and add more honey if needed.
+- Add additional avocado to thicken or non-dairy milk to thin.
+Taste and add more sweetener if needed.